Jamarr Johnson: First all-star with Satria Muda & Torn Achilles Injury (2018–19)

 Johnson returned to Satria Muda for the 2018–19 season together with Dior Lowhorn.
 On January 5, 2019, he was selected as an all-star starter for the red division.
 He finished the season as the third seed with 9 wins and 9 losses while averaging a career-high in points and rebounds.
 On 2 February 2019, Johnson suffered an Achilles injury during Game 01 of the Red Division's semifinal against NSH Jakarta.
 He underwent surgery the very next day and was ruled out for the rest of the playoff.

 Louvre Surabaya (2019–23)

 In mid-November, Louvre Surabaya announced that they will be adding Jamarr to their official roster, however Jamarr will not be available for the upcoming 2020 IBL season while still recovering from injury.
 It was clarified by the owner that Jamarr, along with Brandon Jawato whom also happen to be a naturalized player will not participate in the 2020 season and their addition to the team is for the long-term plan of the team beyond 2020.

 Borneo Hornbills (2023–present)

-In 4 December 2023, Johnson comes back to the Indonesian Basketball League, playing for the Borneo Hornbills who recently changed their name from Bumi Borneo Pontianak.
+On 4 December 2023, Johnson comes back to the Indonesian Basketball League, playing for the Borneo Hornbills who recently changed their name from Bumi Borneo Pontianak.